domain names : Java Glossary

 $250.00 USD per year for .sr

-DOT.TV .tv Theoretically for the country of Tuvalu.
-Advertised as "cool".
+DOT.TV .tv Theoretically for the country of Tuvalu, but informally for something associated with television.
+Advertised as cool.
 Domain names for $50.00 USD a year.
 Their website now seems to artfully dodge the issue of price like some snake oil salesman.

 .name .net .org .tv .co.uk